 - Next, grab 1kg of skinless and boneless thighs, place them on a chopping board, cover them with plastic wrap and bash them with a rolling pin or blunt object.
 This will tenderize the chicken and make it cook faster.

-- In a separate bowl, add 5 tbsp of yogurt, 2 tbsp of tomato puree, 2 tbsp of olive oil, juice from ½ a lemon.
+5. Then add 2 tablespoons of tomato puree, 2 tablespoons of olive oil, and the juice of ½ lemons.

-6. Mix the marinade until everything is fully combined.
+8. Mix the marinade until everything is fully combined.
 Feel free to adjust the seasoning if you like.
-Set 1/4 of the marinade aside for serving before you add the raw chicken.
+Set ¼ of the marinade aside for serving before you add the raw chicken.
 Set aside for later.
-Combine the chicken thighs and the remaining marinade in a bowl.

-7. Make sure the chicken is fully coated in the marinade.
-Then grab the soaked skewers and push the chicken thighs into two skewers.
+11. Then grab the soaked skewers and push the chicken thighs into two skewers.
 If the chicken thigh is too large, fold it in half before pushing it into the skewers.

-8. Place the skewers on top of the onion chunks on the baking tray.
+12. Place the skewers on top of the onion chunks on the baking tray.
 This will prevent the kebabs from sticking to the tray.
-Bake for 35-40 minutes or until done.
-Baste the chicken with the leftover marinade in the bowl halfway through.

-FAQs
+Recipe FAQs

 Chicken doner is made on a vertical skewer that spins by a grill.
 Doner comes from the word dönmek means which means 'to turn'.
 Whereas chicken kebabs are made on a flat grill.
 Chicken kebabs sometimes include capsicum peppers and onions.